 The Company entered into an employment agreement with Mr. Mathew in 2022 and an offer letter with Mr. Sirota in 2023.
-The Company also entered into a transition agreement with Mr. Grau, the terms of which are described below.
+The Company also entered into a transition agreement with Ms. Schmidt in 2024, the terms of which are described below.
 The Company does not have employment agreements with any other named executive officers.